 What a good family property!
 Beaches are such a great alternative to a family cruise – it has multiple kids areas, depending on ages, a huge water park, and so much more to accommodate families.

 They surprised us with a demonstration of the Night Night Tuck-In, where a Sesame Street character brings cookies and milk and tucks your child in…however, we did not know this character would be waiting on us in the room.
-It scared the mess out of Frances, who was the first one to walk in and see a giant pink character grinning in her direction.
+It scared the mess out of my colleague, who was the first one to walk in and see a giant pink character grinning in her direction.
 Not going to lie, even once I got used to it, it still kind of creeped me out.
-Courtney explained that it’s because I don’t have kids:

 Couples Tower Isle

-I was so impressed with the public areas of this property – it’s modern and stark white with beautiful green and blue accents.
-Very South Beach (or so I’m told).
+I was impressed with the public areas of this property – it’s modern and stark white with beautiful green and blue accents.
+Very South Beach.
 The clientele is nice and the price point is a great bang for your buck…until you get to the rooms.
 The accommodations are so outdated!
-If they would renovate the old tile floors and grab some new bedspreads (and artwork – the children’s paintings of Red Riding Hood were not what I’d call romantic), I’d rank them seriously high.
-For now, the public areas have recently been redone and are just gorgeous, so it’s an affordable option if you don’t mind the older rooms.
+The public areas have recently been redone and are just gorgeous, so it’s an affordable option if you don’t mind the older rooms.

 Please note that, if you’re just taken with the fact that this resort has a private island like Sandals Royal Caribbean, it has one major difference: guests who go to the private island are required to bare it all on the nude beach.
 No clothing-optional features here.
 It’s either off or you can’t hang out on the island.